 Use a peg board in your shed, garage or craft room to keep tools tidy, yet accessible.
 One uber-organised grandad that we know draws around his tools so that he can easily see if any are missing or out of place.

 9. Go digital

 Donate or sell CD and DVD collections.
 Unless it is an antique or rare collector’s item, you can listen to music through Spotify or Apple Music and you’ll never be short of a film to watch on Netflix or Amazon Prime.
 Likewise, you can access books (unless first editions, coffee table or beautifully illustrated children’s books) on tablets and Kindles.
 You can even borrow e-books from your library.

 Clear everything (absolutely everything) from your desk and work through it, one item at a time, deciding whether to file, shred, recycle, add to your in-box or throw it away.
 Create piles for each category.
 Clean your desk.
 Go through the to-file pile.
 Can any of this be scanned or photographed and digitally filed instead of taking up valuable space in your office?
 Be ruthless.

 Get organised.
 Allow yourself just a few items on your desktop.
 Perhaps an in-tray, a desk tidy or pencil pot and a gorgeous lamp or pretty pot plant.
-Everything else is kept either out of sight in drawers or is thrown away (once dealt with).
+Keep everything else either out of sight in drawers or throw it away (once dealt with).
 Once you’ve become used to working without paper, you will be able to work anywhere, with just your laptop.
 This can be quite liberating!